borkdominik/bigER/README.md

 <!-- USAGE -->
 ## Usage

-Download and install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=BIGModelingTools.erdiagram).
-Information regarding installation, can be found in the [Extension Marketplace Guide](https://code.visualstudio.com/docs/editor/extension-marketplace) of VS Code.
+Download and install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=BIGModelingTools.erdiagram), see the [Installation](https://github.com/borkdominik/bigER/wiki/Installation) page in the Wiki for instructions.

 **New ER Model**